doktercode/rest-metapi/README.md

 ```
 > Configuration details is located on /WEB-INF/spring-security.xml

-Server response an JSON Object like that:
+Server response an JSON like that:

 ```json
 {